aaronshansh/aaronshansh.github.io/README.md

 - Font Awesome for icons
 - Google Fonts for Poppins and Montserrat fonts
+- Designed by Mario Miao
-- Original design by Aaron Shan
+- Images & original content by Aaron Shan

 ---